 Bushnell Park Carousel

-(Note: The Bushnell Park Carousel is currently closed for renovations and will re-open in Spring 2015)
+(Note: The Bushnell Park Carousel is currently closed for renovations and will re-open in August 2015)

 It’s a sweet surprise to find a vintage 1914 carousel standing in Bushnell Park.
 There, by the shadow of skyscrapers and a giant Turkey Oak, a 24-sided pavilion houses 48 hand-carved wooden horses and two lovers’ chariots that swirl around a booming Wurlitzer band organ commanding an optimism that contrasts with the city’s often-troubled image.

 The Knox Foundation brought the carousel to Hartford from Canton, Ohio, in 1974.
 Jack Dollard, director of the Foundation at the time, and now an architect in the city, thought the horses would symbolize Hartford’s restoration.

 Then Tracey Cameron, a Hartford resident, spent more than a year restoring the horses to reflect the same fury that Russian immigrants Solomon Stein and Harry Goldstein first carved into their faces in 1914.
 Mass production and changing tastes led to the demise of hand carving and now collectors, buying up single horses, have dismantled hundreds of carousels.
 As a result, this carousel is only one of three Stein and Goldstein carousels left in existence.

 They, like many carousel craftsmen, started in Russia as carvers of women’s combs.
 They came to the United States in the late 1800s to carve carousel horses for Coney Island, which, at the height of the craze, had some two-dozen carousels operating.
 Stein and Goldstein horses are distinguished by their flamboyance, their big teeth, bulging eyes, by the huge and colorful cabbage roses which festoon their bodies and their real horse hair tails.